-INV: Farmer Innovation: Captial measures specifically for Sugar Beet Measure Category: Innovation
+INV: Farmer Innovation: Captial measures specifically for Sugar Beet

-The measure is to support farmer-lead innovation & ideas that specifically relate to: Reduced use of synthetic nitrogen that are sustainable and requiring the acquisition of capital items; and/or any activity in other aspects of growing Sugar Beet that will reduce GHG gas emissions requiring the acquisition of capital items; Willingness to share any learnings from this process with other growers, ideally from within LENs The proposed innovations should not be similar to any other measure already listed in this guideline.
-Rationale Projected Nature Benefit score n/a n/a Projected carbon outcomes score not available Guide Price per hectare (Based on the T2024 Average for your region unless otherwise stated) No pricing guide - as innovation items are variable in pricing and content SFI Overlap None Contract Term in years user defined -drop down Maintenance Required user defined -drop down Where to use this measure As appropriate.
+The measure is to support farmer-lead innovation & ideas that specifically relate to: Reduced use of synthetic nitrogen that are sustainable and requiring the acquisition of capital items; Rationale other aspects of growing the acquiring the ng Sugar Beet that will uisition of capital items; Willingness to share a any learnings from this process with other growers, ideally from within LENs The proposed innovations should not be similar to any other measure already listed in this ital to any other measure Projected Nature Benefit score n/a Projected carbon outcomes score not available Guide Price per hectare (Based on the No pricing guide - T2024 Average for your region as innovation items are variable in SFI Overlap None unless otherwise pricing and content stated) Contract Term in years user defined -drop down Maintenance Required user defined -drop down Where to use this measure As appropriate.
 Please define in your Supporting Document.
-Requirements As appropriate.
-Please define in your Supporting Document.
 Applicants are advised to discuss possible ideas for this measure with their LENs Supply Aggregator before including it in their proposal.
 Applicants are encouraged to seek advice from an environmental consultant, agronomist or regenerative agriculture specialist before submitting a proposal under this option.
 Applicants should enter a name and description of the proposal into NatureBid.
-Applicants must submit a one or two page outline of the proposal through NatureBid using the Supporting Document Upload function, stating what the proposal is, how it works, which outcomes are addressed, where and how, and timing of delivery.
+Applicants must submit a one or two page outline of the proposal through NatureBid using the Supporting Document Upload Requirements function, stating what the proposal is, how it works, which outcomes are addressed, where and how, and timing of delivery.
 A cost breakdown, percent of costs requested and any maintenance plans (if relevant) should be included.
 Choice of any particular make or model of equipment should be explained.
 This supporting document will be included as part of the legal contract.
-If the proposal is accepted, applicants will generally need to provide 3 quotes for the capital item, and justification for the particular make/model of capital item and supplier.
-Depending on the value of the proposal, the applicant may procure the item on a finance basis.
-Applicants must clearly demonstrate in their proposal how the
+If the proposal is accepted, applicants will generally need to provide 3 quotes for the capital item, and justification for the particular make/model of capital item and supplier. • Depending on the value of the proposal, the applicant may procure the item on a finance basis.

+Applicants must clearly demonstrate in their proposal how the measure assists in their progress along the Regen Pathway.
 Region Specific Requirements for this Measure Further MRV site visits may ask to see any machinery purchased using a LENs Capital Innovations or Procuremen proposal.
-Verification of Delivery Requirements (Mandatory) Before and After Photos; Receipts for bought in goods or services; Verification of the capital item's use and/or maintenance over at least a 5 year contract term will be required, annually.
-Share outcomes from the innovation or trail either via written case study OR presentation at LENs forums in the year following the trial / innovation.
-The outcomes from the proposal will be assessed and finalised by the LENs team and MRV partner; the proposal will then be subject to the verification requirements for those outcomes.
+Verification of Delivery Requirements (Mandatory) □ Before and After Photos; □ Receipts for bought in goods or services; □ Verification of the capital item's use and/or maintenance over at least a 5 year contract term will be required, annually. □ Share outcomes from the innovation or trail either via written case study OR presentation at LENs forums in the year following the trial / innovation. □ The outcomes from the proposal will be assessed and finalised by the LENs team and MRV partner; the proposal will then be subject to the verification requirements for those outcomes.
 Verification of Delivery Requirements (Where relevant) Any regulatory consents or permissions required; Evidence of additional advice being sought for measure delivery.
 Other verification as agreed and appropriate to the proposal.